 The River Forth was first bridged by the Forth Bridge in 1890, a monumental piece of railway engineering and an iconic landmark.
 In 1964 the Forth Road Bridge opened to traffic and since then the narrowing of the Forth between Queensferry and North Queensferry has been home to two world class bridges.
-And if all goes to plan, some time in 2017 a second Forth Road Bridge will open to traffic, taking a line to the west of the existing bridges.
+In 2016 a second Forth Road Bridge, the Queensferry Crossing, will open to traffic, taking a line to the west of the existing bridges.
 The header image is Transport Scotland's impression of what, by then, could well be the most impressive concentration of very large bridges anywhere in the world.

 Why a second Forth Road Bridge?
-The existing road bridge has for many years been carrying volumes of traffic far in excess of what was expected at the time it was built.
+The existing road bridge has for many years been carrying volumes of traffic far in excess of what was planned at the time it was built.
 This has led to structural loads much larger than originally forecast, and has also caused one of Scotland's worst bottlenecks, especially for traffic heading south from Fife to Edinburgh on weekday mornings.
 Additionally, in recent years corrosion has begun to appear in the steel strands making up the main suspension cables.
-The two factors have together resulted in fears that use of the bridge by heavy vehicles might have to be restricted within a decade, and that it might have to close altogether by 2020.
+The two factors together resulted in fears that use of the bridge by heavy vehicles might have to be restricted within a decade.

-Work is under way to see if the suspension cables on the existing bridge can be replaced or strengthened, but even if this is technically possible, the work will cause considerable disruption for a prolonged period of time.
-The Scottish Government has therefore also looked at building a new crossing over the river, something first considered but not pursued in the 1990s.
-After a review of various bridge and tunnel options, the Government announced in late 2007 that it intended to build a cable-stayed bridge designed to carry both road traffic and trams.
+Work continues to see if the suspension cables on the existing bridge can be replaced or strengthened, but even if this is technically possible, the work will cause considerable disruption for a prolonged period of time.
+The Scottish Government therefore looked at building a new crossing over the river, something first considered but not pursued in the 1990s.
+After a review of various bridge and tunnel options, the Government announced late in 2007 that it intended to build a cable-stayed bridge designed to carry road traffic.

-The cable-stayed bridge announced at the end of 2007 will have two main spans of 650m each and two further spans of 325m each (making it around 400ft longer than the existing road bridge), supported by three towers.
+The cable-stayed Queensferry Crossing now under construction will have two main spans of 650m each and two further spans of 325m each (making it around 400ft longer than the existing road bridge), supported by three towers.